-Appendix 1.
-Explicit prejudice question wording
+A Explicit prejudice question wording

 The question wording for the explicit measures of racial prejudice that were used in the ANES panel study was slightly different in the 2008 ANES time series study.
 Moreover, the measures in the time series were all administered in the same wave.
 In the panel study, respondents were asked: "How well does the word 'lazy' describe most [whites/Blacks]?" and "How well does the word 'intelligent at school' describe most [whites/Blacks]?" on five-point scales (in a random order).
 In the time series, the questions read: "Now I have some questions about different groups in our society.
 I'm going to show you a seven-point scale on which the characteristics of the people in a group can be rated.
-In the first statement a score of 1 means that you think almost all of the people in that group tend to be 'hard-working.'
-A score of 7 means that you think most people in the group are 'lazy.'
+In the first statement a score of 1 means that you think almost all of the people in the group are 'lazy.'
 A score of 4 means that you think that most people in the group are not closer to one end or the other, and of course, you may choose any number in between...
-The next set asks if people in each group tend to be 'intelligent' or 'unintelligent' ...Where you rate [WHITES/BLACKS] in general on this scale?" (randomly ordered among a series of other groups).
+The next set asks if people in each group tend to be 'intelligent' or 'unintelligent'Where you rate [WHITES/BLACKS] in general on this scale?" (randomly ordered among a series of other groups).